Is making elder abuse a ‘hate crime’ going to be effective?

-The Government has announced it’s going to ask the Law Commission to review the categories of ‘hate crimes’ to see if they should be extended to cover wider groups of people including the elderly.
+The UK Law Commission is undertaking a review of the categories of ‘hate crimes’ to see if elder abuse should be added to the list.

 Hate crimes attract longer sentences because those types of crimes affect minorities and vulnerable groups and spread fear within their communities.
 The BBC has quoted the charity Action on Elder Abuse as saying that the inclusion of elder abuse as a hate crime is long overdue.

-It is probably correct that the prospect of a longer prison sentence will deter a few of the abusers of elderly and vulnerable people but most will remain confident of avoiding prosecution.
+It may be correct that the prospect of a longer prison sentence will deter a few of the abusers of elderly and vulnerable people but most will remain confident of avoiding prosecution.

 “Abusers of elderly people aren’t afraid of criminal prosecution”

 The problem is that many elderly people fear reporting the crimes.
-Their relationship with their abusers is often complex and older people in particular often worry that they will bring shame on their families by speaking out.
-The abused person may be even more fearful of reporting it if they think their abuser could face harsher punishment.
+Their relationship with their abusers is often complex.
+Older people in particular often worry they will bring shame on their families by speaking out.
+The abused person may become even more fearful of reporting the abuse if they think their abuser could face harsher punishment.
 Abuse crimes attract a lot of publicity and that is another factor likely to deter the victim.